larrystudios/brainhurtgames/.github/ISSUE_TEMPLATE/brain-hurt-games-plus-new-question-request-template.md

 ---
 name: Brain Hurt Games PLUS New Question Request Template
 about: This template is used for Brain Hurt Games PLUS question requests.
-title: Brain Hurt Games PLUS question request
+title: Question request for Brain Hurt Games PLUS
-labels: new question
+labels: BrainHurtPlus, new question
 assignees: ''

 ---